Here’s what’s in the House GOP health care bill

 By Tami Luhby, CNN

-(CNN) — House Republicans are set to vote this week on their version of a health care bill as the expiration of enhanced Affordable Care Act subsidies looms ever closer.
+(CNN) — House Republicans have approved their version of a health care bill as the expiration of enhanced Affordable Care Act subsidies looms ever closer.

 The deadline to sign up for full-year 2026 coverage was Monday in most states, and the premiums shoppers saw did not include the enhanced assistance.
 (Open enrollment generally runs until January 15.)

-Whatever happens in the House, the beefed-up subsidies are likely to lapse at year’s end since the Senate is not expected to vote on any health care proposals this week.
-A Democratic effort to extend the subsidies was voted down in the Senate on Thursday, as was a Republican bill that would have funneled federal funds into health savings accounts, known as HSAs, to help certain Obamacare enrollees afford health care.
+The beefed-up subsidies are all but certain to lapse at year’s end since the Senate is not expected to vote on any health care proposals this week.
+A Democratic effort to extend the subsidies was voted down in the Senate last week, as was a Republican bill that would have funneled federal funds into health savings accounts, known as HSAs, to help certain Obamacare enrollees afford health care.

+There will be a House vote in January on a Democratic proposal extending the enhanced subsidies for three years, after four Republicans defied their party’s leadership and supported the Democrats’ measure.
+But that will come after the more generous aid disappears.

 “This is kind of a greatest hits of Republican health care ideas of the last decade,” said Larry Levitt, executive vice president for health policy at KFF, a nonpartisan research group.